gizemtutar/gizemtutar/README.md

 🌟 About Me

-💻 **I am a senior student at computer engineering **

----

-🚀Goal

-I am a computer engineer candidate interested in data science.
+🚀 I am a senior student at computer engineer candidate interested in data science.
 I see this field as a stepping stone to work on subjects such as artificial intelligence.
 I will add projects related to this in the future.

 ---